CCrocilla/sweet_and_sour/README.md

 ---
 ## **Testing**
-The testing phase have been carried out using the **W3C CSS Validator** and **W3C Markup Validator** in all the pages and No errors have been identified from the Validators has can be seen in the screenshot below:
+The testing phases have been carried out using the **W3C CSS Validator** and **W3C Markup Validator** in all pages.
+No errors have been identified from the Validators as can be seen in the screenshot below:

 <details>
     <summary>Click Here for: W3C CSS Validator</summary>